blockprotocol/blockprotocol/packages/block-template/README.md

 1. Follow the instructions in its README to set up and run HASH.

-1. In a new terminal, run `yarn serve` in your block's folder).
+1. In a new terminal, run `yarn serve` in your block's folder.
 Your block dist is now available at http://localhost:61234.

 1. In the HASH frontend (once signed in), click on the context menu next to any block on a page.
 Paste http://localhost:61234 into the ‘load block from URL’ input.